dlindridge/UsefulPowershell/README.md

 4 days before the event.
 All Domain Controllers are queried to get the most recent login date.

+### DeleteOlderThan.ps1 ###
+Delete files from a directory older than a specified number of days.
+Replaces FORFILES DOS command (depricated).

 ### IpInfo.ps1 ###
 Get the public IP address of the machine this is run on and send it as an email or place a text file somewhere.